sganis/pyportable/README.rst

 Pyportable
 ==========

-Pyportable is a portable `Python http://python.org` interpreter that can run from a local folder or a USB device, so you can enjoy a powerful and portable programming environment.
+Pyportable is a portable Python programming environment (http://python.org) that runs from a local folder or a USB device, without the normal installation process common in Windows, and no admin priveledges needed.

 User guide
 ----------

-If you just want to use a portable version of Python, download the `latest release`_ https://github.com/sganis/pyportable/releases/download/v2.7.10rc1/pyportable-2.7.10rc1.zip`, unzip it in a folder, and run the terminal.bat launcher script.
+If you just want to use a portable version of Python, download the `latest release`_, unzip it in a folder, and run the terminal.bat launcher script.
 Pip will be available in the command line.

 Developer guide
 ---------------